dc6jn/gpx2msfs/README.md

 ##### Linux
 Python is usually installed by default on most linux distributions.
-If not download and install according to [Python 3.x](https://www.python.org/downloads/).
+If not download and install it according to [Python 3.x](https://www.python.org/downloads/).

 ##### MacOS